An expert guide to MVHR: everything you need to know about this ventilation system

-MVHR (mechanical ventilation with heat recovery) systems have become more mainstream over recent years as we’ve become increasingly aware of how the indoor air quality in our homes and workplaces can impact our health and wellbeing.
+MVHR (mechanical ventilation with heat recovery) systems have become more mainstream over recent years, for a number of reasons.

 What is MVHR?

-With a MVHR system, this warm, stale air is passed through a heat exchanger in the air handling unit (usually positioned in an insulated loft, utility or within a dedicated plant room), and the heat extracted is then used to warm the incoming fresh air.
-(Fresh air is drawn in from outside and first filtered.)
+It is designed to run continuously all year round, and with an MVHR system, the basic process is that warm, stale air is passed through a heat exchanger, the heat extracted is then used to warm incoming fresh air which has been drawn in from outside and filtered.

 How does MVHR work?